JuanFelipeRestrepoBuitrago/OperativeSystemsMidTerms/PARCIAL 1/README.md

-# RSA Encryption with Run-Length Encoding (RLE)
+# RSA Encryption with Run-Length Encoding (Huffman)
-For the exam of operating systems subject we created a system function that uses system calls to encrypt files using RSA and compress them using RLE.
+For the exam of operating systems subject we created a system function that uses system calls to encrypt files using RSA and compress them using Huffman.

 ## Background